apollographql/apollo-client/docs/source/meteor.md

 ---
-title: Meteor integration
+title: Meteor
 order: 152
 description: Specifics about using Apollo in your Meteor application.
 ---

-The Apollo client and server tools are published on NPM, which makes them available to all JavaScript applications, including those written with [Meteor](https://www.meteor.com/) 1.3 and above.
+The Apollo client and server tools are published on Npm, which makes them available to all JavaScript applications, including those written with [Meteor](https://www.meteor.com/) 1.3 and above.
 When using Meteor with Apollo, you can use those npm packages directly, or you can use the [`apollo` Atmosphere package](https://github.com/apollostack/meteor-integration/), which simplifies things for you.

 To install `apollo`, run these commands: